 The work of the Office of Diversity and Outreach advances diversity, equity and inclusion for the entire campus and health system.

 The Office of Diversity and Outreach continues to maintain a commitment to building, nurturing and engaging diversity and inclusion across the campus.

 The Office of Diversity and Outreach provides free On-Demand Training courses to the *UCSF community.
 Click on the courses to read the descriptions.
-You may request to take the training courses we offer below by completing the Request a Training form.
+You may request courses your UCSF community organization can host and promote by completing the Request a Training form.

 * UCSF community includes students, trainees, residents, faculty, and staff.
 We cannot accept requests from non-UCSF community members at this time.